Arugula

 Farmington Avenue and the Sourcing-Driven Table

 West Hartford's Farmington Avenue has developed a dining identity that sits closer to the better-resourced suburbs of Boston or New York than to the chain-heavy corridors that dominate much of Connecticut.
 The stretch between West Hartford Center and the surrounding blocks contains a concentration of independent restaurants, each staking out a distinct position.
-Among them, Arugula at 953 Farmington Ave operates in a register that prioritizes ingredient origin.
+Among them, Arugula is a restaurant at 953 Farmington Ave, West Hartford, CT, with a Mediterranean Fusion Bistro menu and a price tier of about $40 per person.
 That framing matters because it places the restaurant in a specific competitive set: not the crowd-pleasing Italian format of Restaurant Bricco, not the Iberian wine-and-small-plates model of Barcelona Wine Bar West Hartford, but rather the category of American restaurants where the sourcing story is the organizing logic of the menu.

 Across the United States, this format has bifurcated sharply.
 At the leading end, restaurants like Blue Hill at Stone Barns in Tarrytown and Single Thread Farm in Healdsburg have built vertically integrated sourcing programs, with the farm functioning as both supplier and conceptual anchor.
 Further down in scale, the same impulse appears in neighborhood restaurants that maintain direct relationships with regional producers without the institutional infrastructure.
 Arugula operates closer to this second tier, where the sourcing commitment is real but expressed through the menu rather than through an owned agricultural apparatus.